delzio/de-bootcamp-project/README.md

 The goal of this project is to estimate the Penicillin concentration using only the Raman measurement data (from the 689-2089 nm wavelength columns) for each record (sampling point) and compare to the actual measured sample concentration (from the Penicillin concentration(P:g/L) column).
 The first 30 batches of the dataset will be used to train the model that will be used to calculate a Penicillin concentration.
 Each record from the final 30 batches will be ingested to the cloud in batch using airflow to simulate data being created in near real time.
 As each record is inserted, the estimated Penicillin concentration will be calculated by feeding the Raman measurement data to the model and the calculated result will be added to the dataset.
 The final feature data will be used to create a dashboard analyzing the accuracy of the model as well as the distribution of Insulin concentration between both sample measurements and model calculation results.

-## Project Structure
+## Project File Structure
 The project is organized into the following directories:

 0. `README.md`: Contains background and instructions for setting up and running the code
 1. `airflow`: Contains the python scripts used to create DAGs and transfer data to/from Google Cloud
-2. `data`: Stores raw and processed data files.
+2. `data`: Stores raw and processed data files
 3. `model`: Contains all code related to model development (adapted from code originally created by Shashank Gupta, Ricardo Flores, and Rakesh Bobbala - see [Acknowledgements](#acknowledgements) for model development)
-4. `terraform`: Contains the terraform code for building GCP resources required for the project
-5. `scripts`: Contains bash scripts that linux machine users can follow to build and start the project
+4. `scripts`: Contains linux bash scripts which can be used to launch the project from a linux machine (installs software, creates GCP resources, starts airflow, stops airflow, destroys GCP resources)
-6. `lib`: Contains spark and hadoop jar fars needed to run spark locally

 ## Requirements
 - Python 3.11